IRGeekSauce/AutoPlay/README.md

 Installation
 ------------
-If you receive the installer package, install it wherever you like.
+Install it wherever you like.
 Default will be
 Program Files (x86)

 Author(s)